jademcosta/melanite/README.md

 ### Resizing images

 Assuming you have Melanite running on localhost:8080, and the image_source of it is `https://www.google.com.br`, to reduce the size of an image you can access the address `localhost:8080/images/branding/googlelogo/1x/googlelogo_color_272x92dp.png?res=60x0`.
 This will produce an image with width of 60 pixels, and proportional height.
+If you enforce width and height, melanite will fill the non-proportional dimension with alpha (webp,png) or black (jpg) background.

 If you want to enlarge the image, all you have to do is provide a higher size to the `res` query params, like `localhost:8080/images/branding/googlelogo/1x/googlelogo_color_272x92dp.png?res=1000x0` .